emqx/emqx-exporter/examples/k8s/README.md

 ```

 ## Deploy Exporter
-You need to sign in EMQX dashboard to create an API secret, then pass the API key and secret to exporter startup argument as username and password.
+You need to sign in EMQX dashboard to create an API secret, then pass the API key and secret to the exporter startup argument as username and password.

 ```yaml
 apiVersion: v1